poseidon-framework/poseidon-framework.github.io/trident.md

 ## Rectify command

 `rectify` automatically harmonizes POSEIDON.yml files of one or multiple packages.
 This is not an automatic update from one Poseidon version to the next, but rather a clean-up wizard after manual modifications.
+It also includes additional, automatic package editing features.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Command line details</b></summary>